Wilfred/trifle/README.md

 Commas are now treated as whitespace, so `(1, 2, 3)` is a valid list literal.

+Fixed equality bugs in fractions and keywords.
+Fixed an equality bug with booleans returned from `defined?`.

 ### v0.10

 Fractions: Fraction numerator and denominators are now arbitrary size